anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/03-vacation-planner.md

 The output is `640`, meaning we are 140$ over the budget.

-> Task: use this program to determine the maximal number of days for the vacation given the 500$ budget.
+> 🎯 **Exercise**: use this program to determine the maximal number of days for the vacation given the 500$ budget.
 Play with the number of days until the output becomes less than 500.

 ## Variables
 There's a problem with our expression: it's easy to lose track of what the numbers represent.
 If you revisit your program in a couple of days, you may not remember which of the two numbers, `30` and `80` stands for the meals and which – is for the hotel.
 The problem will only worsen if we add more expenses to our program.